Assault of Daniel Nivel: Legacy

-Croatia's coach, Miroslav Blazevic, has taken to wearing a kepi as a lucky charm - and as a gesture of support for the Nivel.
+Croatia's coach, Miroslav Blažević, has taken to wearing a kepi as a lucky charm and as a gesture of support for Nivel.

-Blazevic was given the kepi by a colleague of the Daniel Nivel, at the Romania v Croatia match, a day after the attack.
+Blažević was given the kepi by a colleague of the Daniel Nivel, at the match between Romania and Croatia, a day after the attack.
 He began to wear the cap for the rest of tournament.

 In 2000, the German Football Association (DFB) set up the Daniel Nivel Foundation to confront football hooliganism and support victims.

 On 14 June 2006, Nivel was the DFB's guest of honour for the 2006 FIFA World Cup game between that country and Poland at the Westfalenstadion in Dortmund; he was seated next to Chancellor Angela Merkel.
 The game was also marred by hooliganism.
 Nivel was also invited to Germany's match against Ukraine at UEFA Euro 2016, in Lille near Lens.

 On 16 October 2018, prior to the UEFA Nations League football match between France and Germany, Nivel was awarded the Order of Merit of the Federal Republic of Germany by the German Minister of Foreign Affairs Heiko Maas in Paris.